Mindfulness & Recreation

-A healthy mind and body are crucial elements to successful recovery in the long term.
-That’s why, at Landmark, our patients have access to recreational resources and mindfulness/meditation practices.
-Patients are free to choose from daily exercises and in therapy will be exposed to multiple mindfulness techniques.
+A healthy mind and body are crucial elements to successful addiction recovery in the long term.
+It’s common, as with all new things that enthusiasm and attention can fade as the reality that there are no quick fixes for addiction treatment sets in.
+Adding mindfulness and recreation to your rehab program can re-energize your commitment.
+That’s why, at Landmark, our patients have access to mindfulness & therapeutic recreation activities and practices.
+Patients are free to choose from daily exercises and while in therapy will be exposed to and encouraged to practice being mindful.

-Numerous studies have been published correlating mindfulness and meditation with alleviating a host of mental and physical health problems, such as addiction, insomnia, headaches and more.
-It has become such a widely accepted form of therapy that it is now implemented in treatment centers along with cognitive behavioral therapy.
-Mindfulness and meditation-based therapies can help patients combat depression, anxiety, addiction, and other challenges.
+have been published correlating meditation and mindfulness activities for addiction recovery with alleviating a host of mental and physical health problems such as, insomnia, headaches and more.
+It has become such a widely accepted form of therapy that it is now implemented in rehab programs at treatment centers along with cognitive behavioral therapy.
+Mindfulness and meditation-based therapies can help patients in addiction recovery combat depression, anxiety, addiction, and other challenges.

-These practices teach you how to calm your brain when experiencing urges and cravings.
+Meditation and being mindful is about being present in the moment, focusing one’s attention and thoughts on the here and now.
+Mindfulness practices teach you how to calm your brain when experiencing urges and cravings.
 It also helps you recognize the self-sabotaging thoughts that enter your head and teaches ways to dismantle and invalidate those fears.
-Mindfulness promotes more introspective and critical thinking about the ways your addiction affects yourself and the people around you.
+Mindfulness promotes more introspective and critical thinking about the ways your addiction affects yourself, your life, and the people around you.

-Mindfulness has been linked to helping individuals with a host of mental health difficulties, including addiction.
-It’s so effective, in fact, that mental health professionals now routinely use a new form of therapy, mindfulness-based cognitive therapy, to help their patients combat depression, anxiety, addiction, and similar mental health challenges.
-Mindfulness can help you become sober by:
+Mindfulness and mindful practices have been linked to helping individuals with a host of mental health difficulties, including addiction.
+It’s so effective, in fact, that mental health professionals now routinely use a new form of group and individual therapy, mindfulness-based cognitive therapy, to help their patients combat depression, anxiety, addiction, and similar mental health challenges.
+Being mindful and present in the moment helps our patients practice coping with the world as it is, not how they perceive it to be.
+Mindfulness can also help you become sober by:

-- Teaching you a way to calm your mind when you experience cravings.
+- Teaching you a way to calm your thoughts when you experience cravings.

 - Helping you recognize automatic self-destructive thoughts before they begin.